epsy/clize/docs/alternatives.rst

 parameter definitions (or add new parameters) using a decorator that takes the same arguments as `argparse.ArgumentParser.add_argument`.

+.. _fire comparison:

+`fire <https://github.com/google/python-fire>`_ also converts callables to CLIs.
+It observes slightly different conventions than common CLIs and doesn't support keyword-only parameters.
+Instead, all parameters can be passed by position or by name.
+It does not help you generate help, though ``./program -- --help`` will print the docstring, usage information, and other technical information.
+It allows chaining commands with each taking the output of the previoous command.

 .. _other similar argparse:

 And then some more: